Iowa baseball set for home opener

 The pitching has been strong thus far, and the same can be said about the Hawkeye offense.

-A large part of that has been due to freshman first baseman Peyton Williams.
+A large part of that has been because of freshman first baseman Peyton Williams.
 The Johnston, Iowa, native has become a potent hitter in the middle of the order early in the season for the Hawkeyes.

 Through nine games, Williams is one off the team lead with nine hits.
 Among players who have started every game, Williams leads the team with a .500 slugging percentage.
 He’s hit two home runs, two doubles, and walked four times in 2020, and boasts a .342 on-base percentage.